 We next travel a very short distance to the Hospital of St. Cross, where we will receive the wayfarers' dole of bread and ale.
 It was the Victorian scandal of this medieval almshouse's wealth which inspired Trollope to write The Warden, thus immortalising the building as Hiram's Hospital.
 The institution is still home to elderly gentlemen.

-After a light lunch at the Hospital of St Cross, we continue via Amesbury to Bath, where we will be based for the next four nights.
-We begin the stay in Bath by enjoying a pre-dinner drink of gin at the Canary Bar.
-(Overnight Winchester) BL
+After our visit of the Hospital of St Cross, we continue via Amesbury to Bath, where we will be based for the next four nights.
+(Overnight Winchester) B